Dangerous Stairway Fall

 - Pain and suffering

-Victims of stairway falls should be appropriately compensated for all of the above-listed harms and losses.
+Victims of stairway falls should be appropriately compensated for all the above-listed harms and losses.
 To improve the likelihood that you recover the most from your stairway fall personal injury or wrongful death claim, be sure to speak with an experienced Sacramento premises liability attorney.
-Our office has over 25 years experience in premises liability cases.Staircase Fall Injury Lawsuit Example
+Our office has over 37 years of experience in premises liability cases.Staircase Fall Injury Lawsuit Example

 If you move forward with hiring a Sacramento personal injury lawyer, be prepared to have your case go to trial.
-Premises liability lawsuits are often hotly contested by the individual or business that is sued and alleged to have maintained their stairway negligently.
-An example of a stairway fall lawsuit is Megee v.
-Fasulis, 65 Cal.App.2d 94 (1944) where the defendant owned and operated a tavern in Marysville, California.
-The tavern included a bar and dance floor on the street level.
+Premises liability lawsuits are often hotly contested by the individual or business sued and alleged to have maintained their stairway negligently.
+A stairway fall lawsuit is Megee v.
+Fasulis, 65 Cal.App.2d 94 (1944), where the defendant owned and operated a tavern in Marysville, California.
+The pub included a bar and dance floor on the street level.
 There was a lavatory, and other rooms, located in the basement.
 Guests had to use a flight of stairs to get to the lower level lavatory.
 Immediately adjacent to the stairway was a contraption that discharged .22 caliber rifles at small targets.
-The large end of this device was very close to the entrance of the stairway.
-The injured party, while descending the stairway to get to the lavatory, slipped and fell.
+The large end of this device was very close to the stairway entrance.
+While descending the stairway to get to the lavatory, the injured party slipped and fell.
 The fall resulted in the plaintiff suffering serious injuries.
-He filed a personal injury lawsuit seeking damages alleging that the defendant operated and conducted the device and the stairway in a careless and negligent manner.
-Specifically, the plaintiff alleged that .22 caliber cartridge cases were allowed to lie scattered on the stairway and that as a proximate result of this negligence, the plaintiff fell and suffered serious physical harm.
+He filed a personal injury lawsuit seeking damages alleging that the defendant operated and conducted the device and the stairway carelessly and negligently.
+Specifically, the plaintiff alleged that .22 caliber cartridge cases were allowed to lie scattered on the stairway.
+As a proximate result of this negligence, the plaintiff fell and suffered severe physical harm.